jtg-code/anki-overdrive-windows-sdk/INFO.md

 ## Prologue
 The following library is based off Python 3.11 and with the usage of the [bleak](https://github.com/hbldh/bleak) bluetooth library and [asyncio](https://github.com/python/asyncio/tree/master).
-Julius and yours truly have decided to program the library because there wasn't an anki overdrive sdk for the windows usage.
+Julius decided to program the library because there wasn't an anki overdrive sdk for the windows usage.

 ## Example Video to file
 [Video](https://youtu.be/Th4YuVaiRc8)